MagicHobo2015/cpsc_449_backend/README.md

 **Format:** Submit your project via a GitHub link.
 Ensure your repository is well-organized, with a comprehensive README detailing setup instruction, scalable strategies implemented, and any significant design decisions.
 Moreover, submit a Zip file via Canvas ensuring that it includes source code and Presentation file and additional instruction for setup and running your application.
 **Team Submissions:** Include a section in your **README** listing your team members and briefly describing each member's contributions.
 **Note:** This project is tailored to elevate your backend development proficiency, with a concentration on scalability and security to equip you for practical, real-world software development challenges.

+# INSTALLATION INSTRUCTIONS
+The moduels needed for this project are all in the requirements.txt file and can be installed with the command: ```pip install requirements.txt```

+To run:
+Each service has to be ran on its own, so start the user_service, the auth_service, and the blog_service then add blog.conf to your nginx sites-available and add a symlink to sites-enabled to run it.